ReactiveX/RxJava/README.md

 Learn more about RxJava in general on the <a href="https://github.com/ReactiveX/RxJava/wiki">Wiki Home</a>.

+:information_source: Please read the [What's different in 3.0](https://github.com/ReactiveX/RxJava/wiki/What's-different-in-3.0) for details on the changes and migration information when upgrading from 2.x.

 #### Version 2.x

-The [2.x version](https://github.com/ReactiveX/RxJava/tree/2.x) will be supported with bugfixes and important documentation updates until
+The [2.x version](https://github.com/ReactiveX/RxJava/tree/2.x) is in maintenance mode and will be supported with only through bugfixes until **February 28, 2021**.
-**December 31, 2020**.
 No new features will be added to 2.x.

 #### Version 1.x